microsoft/TWL400-Workforce-Management/lab-split-output.md

 ### View forecast reports
 For each scenario, the following details are displayed; Name, Current Status, Interval, Duration, Target entity, Last Run On, Recurrence time slot, Recurrence time zone

-1. [] Open the **Copilot Service workspace** app.
+1. Open the **Copilot Service workspace** app.

-1. [] Using the navigation on the left, select **Forecast** scenarios under **Workforce Management**.
+1. Using the navigation on the left, select **Forecast** scenarios under **Workforce Management**.

-1. [] Select the **Reports** tab.
+1. Select the **Reports** tab.

->[!Note] When you first access the dashboard, any scenarios you configured appear in Draft status until the first trigger occurs.
+{: .note } When you first access the dashboard, any scenarios you configured appear in Draft status until the first trigger occurs.
 After that, the scenario shows as In progress until it completes.
 You should make sure that you have done this first.

 ---